fschulze/mr.developer/README.txt

     to ``src``.

   ``sources-svn``
-    This specifies a section which list the subversion repository URLs of your packages.
+    This specifies a section which lists the subversion repository URLs of your packages.

+  ``sources-git``
+    This specifies a section which lists the git repository URLs of your packages.

+  ``auto-checkout``
+    This specifies the names of packages which should be checked out during buildout (only works with subversion repositories at the moment).

 The following is an example of how your ``buildout.cfg`` may look like::